 A very important is the Distinction between Capital and Revenue Items in accounting.
 The distinction has important implications for creating the trading and profit and loss account and record.
 The revenue items form a part of the trading and profit and loss account, the capital items help within the preparation of a record.

 Whenever payment and/or incurrence of an outlay are made for a purpose aside from the settlement of existing liability, it’s called expenditure.
-The expenditures are incurred with a viewpoint they might give benefits to the business.
+The expenditures are incurred with a viewpoint that might give benefits to the business.
 The advantage of expenditure may extend up to at least one accounting year or quite one year.
 If the advantage of expenditure extends up to at least one accounting period, it’s termed as revenue expenditure.

 Normally, they’re incurred for the day-to-day conduct of the business.
 An example is often the payment of salaries, rent, etc. The salaries paid in the current period will not benefit the business in the next accounting period, as the workers have put in their efforts in the current accounting period.
 They will need to be paid the salaries within the next accounting period also if they’re made to figure.

 If the benefit of expenditure extends more than one accounting period, it is termed as capital expenditure.
 An example can be the payment to acquire furniture for use in the business.
 Furniture acquired in the current accounting period will give benefits for many accounting periods to come.
 The usual samples of cost are often the payment to accumulate fixed assets and/or to form additions/extensions within the fixed assets.